c2lang/c2compiler/README.md

     - parse hexadecimal
     + parse octal
 - pass Numbers as number? (no need to alloc str then)
+- Context: split Context into Context and StringPool (only used by Tokenizer)
 - TRY filtering duplicate strings, measure mem + speed changes -> during analysis, all string compares can be pointer compares!
     -> filter in Context